lslinnet/Minecrafterdk-1/readme.md

     cd Minecrafterdk
     php composer.phar install

+Edit your information about the database etc in `app/config/parameters.yml`.
+If that file does not exists you should copy `app/config/parameters.yml.dist`.

+If this is the first install you should proberly create the database and install some assets.

+    php app/console doctrine:database:create
+    php app/console doctrine:schema:create
+    php app/console assets:install --symlink web

 To see the site live you can use the built in development server.

     cd Minecrafterdk